 Cost savings are an important factor too.
 A timber frame solution can often be cheaper in many instances, and that’s before you factor in the significantly shorter build time.

-For me, timber frame also wins over modular when it comes to aesthetics.
+Timber frame also wins over modular when it comes to aesthetics.
 Modular, by its very nature, has to fit together in a pre-ordained way – the properties all look the same.
 Timber frame properties can be constructed to specific designs and have high kerb appeal.
 And this also applies to large, custom-build projects where the requirement is for numerous or bespoke house types.

 So while modular will certainly play a part in helping the industry deliver more homes, it is only one of many offsite solutions.
 While it works for short-term homes in popular city areas, the need for something more personal will usually prevail with most buyers.